omkarcloud/google-maps-scraper/README.md

 ![GIF of Google Maps Extractor Visit, Highlight Keyword, Run, See Results](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/demo.gif)

 *Note:*
-1. If you encounter any problems or have any inquiries, please reach out to us via:
+1. If you face any problems or have questions, please reach out to us via:
    - [WhatsApp](https://api.whatsapp.com/send?phone=918178804274&text=I%20need%20help%20with%20the%20installation%20of%20the%20Google%20Maps%20Extractor%20Tool.)
    - [or Email](mailto:happy.to.help@omkar.cloud?subject=Help%20with%20Google%20Maps%20Extractor%20Tool%20Installation&body=I%20need%20help%20with%20the%20installation%20of%20the%20Google%20Maps%20Extractor%20Tool.)